Zrrr1997/syn2real_DG/README.md

 2. **Task Classifier (AC)**: S3D trained on both source and novel modalities
 3. **Domain Generator (DG)**: Transforms source modalities into novel synthetic domains

-Additionally, a **Domain Classifier (DC)** (ResNet18 - not visible in the picture) is trained to distinguish modalities and provides the Sinkhorn distance loss for training G.
+Additionally, a **Domain Classifier (DC)** (ResNet18) is trained to distinguish modalities and provides the Sinkhorn distance loss for training DG.

+### Training Dynamics

+1. **Phase 1 - Train DC:** The domain classifier learns to distinguish source modalities (4-way classification: H, L, OF, RGB).
+This creates a feature space that separates domains.

+2. **Phase 2 - Train DG + AC:** DC is **frozen** (eval mode).
+DG and AC train jointly:
+   - DG generates novel domains from source modalities
+   - The Sinkhorn distance (computed using DC's frozen features) measures how different novel domains are from source domains
+   - DG maximizes this distance (novelty loss) while AC learns to classify actions on both source and novel domains
+   - AC_f (frozen) ensures generated domains preserve action semantics

+**Why not alternating?** DC is not an adversary—it's a **fixed domain distance metric**.
+DG doesn't try to "fool" DC; instead, DG uses DC's frozen features to measure domain novelty.
+A stable feature space is crucial for meaningful Sinkhorn distances.

 ### Training Pipeline